qulle/oltb/README_INTERNAL.md

 ```

 ### Debug Tool
 To make debugging and diagnosting errors easier there is a tool named `DebugInfoTool`.
 This tool will gather information about the map such as zoomlevel, location, layers, rotation, projection etc and displays the information in a modal window.
-To hide the debug tool as default, add the parameter `onlyWhenGetParameter: true` and add the get parameter to the url `/?oltb-debug=true` to show the tool.
-Adding the debug parameter will also enable the default context-menu in the browser.
+To hide the debug tool as default, add the parameter `onlyWhenGetParameter: true` to the tools constructor.
+Then add the get parameter to the url `/?oltb-debug=true` to show the tool.

+Adding the debug parameter will also enable the default context-menu in the browser and will also output information in the console from `html2canvas` when generating a PNG.

 ### Logging
 Logging is done through the `LogManager`.
 This way all logging is done through one central place and will be outputted in the `DebugInfoModal`.
 There are four levels to use when logging.